 When an identifier is resolved as a NamespaceName (section 3.8.2), only names in scope with a namespace meaning are considered and other names are ignored.

+TODO: Include specific rules for alias resolution.

-Note that class members are never directly in scope—they can only be accessed by applying the dot ('.') operator to a class instance.
+Note that class and interface members are never directly in scope—they can only be accessed by applying the dot ('.') operator to a class or interface instance.
 This even includes members of the current instance in a constructor or member function, which are accessed by applying the dot operator to this.

 As the rules above imply, locally declared entities in a namespace are closer in scope than exported entities declared in other namespace declarations for the same namespace.
 For example: